billhennessy/blog-chunky/content/post/2021/spitirual-warfare-pray-for-father-altman.md

 > "Do you think that I have come to bring peace to the earth?
 No, I tell you, but division."
 (Luke 12:51)

 > Jesus said this while teaching in the synagogue in Capernaum.
 On hearing it, many of His disciples said, “This is a difficult teaching.
 Who can accept it?” . . .
+From that time on many of His disciples turned back and no longer walked with Him.
+(John 6:59-60,66)

+Most Catholic bishops are more afraid of being rejected by the world than they are of going to hell for eternity.
+They
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE1MTk5Njk1NywtMTExODM5ODUyMl19
+eyJoaXN0b3J5IjpbLTI4MDk0OTQ2OCwtMTExODM5ODUyMl19
 -->